Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Architecture.md

 - Map controls to your application's mechanics.
 Use [actions](Actions.md) to [bind](bindings.md) one or more controls to an input in your application.
 The Input System monitors these controls for state changes, and notifies your application logic through [callbacks](set-callbacks-on-actions.md).
 - Specify more complex behaviors for your actions.
 [Processors](Processors.md) transform the input data before the Input System sends it to you, and [interactions](Interactions.md) let you specify patterns of input on a control to listen for, such as multi-taps.

-Two diagrams describe the high-level system: one for how input flows through the system at runtime, and one for how you author actions as assets.
+Two diagrams describe the high-level system:

+1. How input flows through the system at runtime.
+1. How you author actions as assets.

 Both diagrams show a single player.
-Each additional player has its own `InputActionState` object.
-Each additional player also has a cloned `InputActionAsset` object with its own device list and binding mask.
+Each additional player has:

+- Its own `InputActionState` object.
+- A cloned `InputActionAsset` object with its own device list and binding mask.

-### Runtime input flow
+### Diagram 4: Runtime input flow

 At runtime, input reaches your scene through four steps: